-There is a match requirement of 10% dollar-for-dollar match of the total cost of the project.
-The match requirement may be met through real, in-kind or a combination of real and in-kind.
+There is a match requirement of 5% dollar-for-dollar match of the total cost of the project.

-- e.
-See RFA Specification to determine allowable supervision-administration costs. - Failure to provide complete budget information in the specified format may result in applications not being reviewed for funding consideration.
+e.
+See RFA Specification to determine allowable supervision-administration costs.

-- The district chief business officer's signature is required on the Application Budget Summary (use blue or red ink). - For travel (Object 5000), district travel and reimbursement policies apply.
+- f.
+Failure to provide complete budget information in the specified format may result in applications not being reviewed for funding consideration. - g.
+The district chief business officer's signature is required on the Application Budget Summary (use blue or red ink). - h.
+For travel (Object 5000), district travel and reimbursement policies apply.
 Only travel necessary to the project is allowed.
 Provide travel purpose and estimated cost.